IsakLundin/DA3018Project/notebook.md

 data from the full set.
 I will try to fix my code and try to make it take less memory, but if that does not help I will just use the numbers I got from the -Xmx4g and -Xmx8g attempts and hopefully that is still acceptable.

-### 4/6-21
+## 4/6-21
 I don't think I can write my code any better with my current knowledge of java so I will upload this as the hand-in code.
 I also uploaded my data numbers of each one of the assignment and a file with all of them combined.
 I have decided to make my histograms in python as that will take the least amount of time for me.
+After that I will start with the report.